-You've probably heard of a muskie, a mackerel, and a monkfish, but what about a mustache Zamora?
-Or, do you know the scientific names for any of these?
+You've probably heard of a muskie, a mackerel, and a monkfish, but what about a mustache Zamora, or do you know the scientific names for any of these?
 Knowing both the common and scientific names for fish helps when researching and talking about specific species.
-And it never hurts when you're trying to sound like an expert.
+It never hurts when you're trying to sound like an expert, as common names for a fish species may vary, but the scientific name is consistent around the world.
 Here are some of the many fish names that start with M.

 Mangrove Red Snapper

 Lutjanus argentimaculatus.
 A subtropical reef-dwelling fish found in waters from East Africa to Samoa and Australia.
-They are a prized food fish in the Indo-Pacific region but are difficult to catch in large numbers because they tend not to group.
+They are a prized food fish in the Indo-Pacific region but are difficult to catch in large numbers because they tend not to group together.

 Many Banded Shell-Dweller

 Neolamprologus multifasciatus.
 Native to Lake Tanganyika in Africa, this territorial fish lays its eggs in empty snail shells, which it then buries until only the shell opening is exposed.

 Carnegiella strigata.
 A small (up to 3.5 cm) species found in rivers of South America.
 They like blackwater—dark, acidic water full of decaying organic matter.
 They must be kept in tanks with lids because they can jump out of the water when startled.

 Julidochromis transcriptus.
 At 7 cm in length, this is the smallest species of the "Julie" cichlids.
 Found near the shores of Lake Tanganyika, Africa.
 Common coloring includes black and white striping and a bright blue line along its fins.

 Periophthalmus novemradiatus.
 Also called Indian Mudskipper, a brackish-water amphibius fish native to the Bay of Bengal, India.
 They can climb out of the water in search of insects to eat.
 They must be kept in an aquarium with a tight lid because they can use their pelvic fins to climb the tank walls.